LebedevSergeyVach/EltexSocialMedia/README.md

 > - Choose the application language:
 > - - English.
 > - - Russian.
-> - - System (may not work well on some devices).
+> - - System.
 > - Turn on and off the vibration response in the app.
 > - Keep track of the cache size and also clear it in the application.
 > - Keep an eye on all app updates.
 >
 > ### **The project is under active development!**
 >
-> Application version 1.0.1
+> Application version 1.0.2
 > At the moment, work is underway to improve the functionality of the application, add new features to the project, as well as solve possible problems and bugs.
 >
 > ### Further development plans: